Venil029/Nobel-Numbat/README.md

 # Welcome to Nobel-Numbat
-Code Repository for the bioinformatic software developed by Nobel Numbabts based off of type 2 diabetes in the South Asian population.
+Code Repository for the bioinformatic software developed by Nobel Numbats based on type 2 diabetes in the South Asian population.
 # Description of Content
 Templates : Contains HTML code needed for the front end of the website for each subpage